Invarion/invarion-docs/docs/rapid-plan/14. Integrated Mapping/Chapter 14.1 Accessing Integrated Mapping.md

+---

+sidebar_position: 1

+---
-## Accessing Integrated Mapping
+# Accessing Integrated Mapping

-In [The Canvas](/docs/rapid-plan/4.%20The%20Canvas/) we covered how to start a new plan from different plan types, so in this section we will focus on aspects only relevant to integrated mapping.
+In [The Canvas](/docs/rapid-plan/The%20Canvas/) we covered how to start a new plan from different plan types, so in this section we will focus on aspects only relevant to integrated mapping.

 **To access the integrated mapping feature:**